-Ex2: Splitting merged clusters
+Splitting of merged clusters

-- At high track densities, clusters of fired detector cells from two different tracks may merge. - For example, a jet with pT=1TeV has a typical distance of only 0.1mm between two tracks at the innermost ATLAS pixel layer. - A NN algorithm has been developed to split pixel clusters again (Prokofieff and Selbach 2012) - In the calorimeters similar MVA methods, or a simple search for local minima are used to split clusters. - It is a must for NN or similar algorithms that pulseheight information is available (in the pixels this info is Time-over-Threshold).
+At high track densities, clusters of fired detector cells from two different tracks may merge.

+- For example, a jet with pT=1TeV has typically only 0.1mm between two tracks at the innermost ATLAS pixel layer. - ATLAS uses an NN algorithm to split pixel clusters again (Prokofieff and Selbach 2012) - Uses charge, shape, previous layer, incident angle - The cell charge in pixel detectors is estimated using Time-over-Threshold.

-Ex2: Splitting merged clusters
+Splitting merged clusters